-Volunteer for SEVENTY48
+Volunteer for Seventy48

 Volunteer for SEVENTY48 and be part of the few people running this race that actually “know stuff.”

 We are looking for folks excited to support racers who are as likely to be fleeing the law by sea as seeking to challenge themselves.
-Just completing this event is enough for anyone to worry about, so we need teams in Tacoma to help send them off, and in Port Townsend to make their finish line a supportive and hugely celebrative event.
+Just completing this event is enough for anyone to worry about, so we need support teams in Tacoma to help send them off and in Port Townsend to make their finish line a supportive and hugely celebrative event.
 By volunteering, you get to have all the feelings of success and skip all the pain.
 We don’t know if it’s better than racing, but it’s definitely smarter.

-Feet on the Ground
+Feet on the ground

-The Northwest Maritime Center deftly handles our recruitment, so if you’re interested in being part of SEVENTY48, please click the button below to take the first step towards becoming an official accomplice of the race.
-There’s a simple volunteer application you’ll need to fill out.
-After which you can select jobs and shifts that float your particular boat.Start Volunteering
+Our parent organization, the Northwest Maritime Center, deftly handles our recruitment.
+If you’re interested in being part of SEVENTY48, please fill out our 2024 Release Waiver.
+Below is a simple volunteer application you’ll need to fill out.
+After which, you can select jobs and shifts that float your particular boat.